ZelkZelk/txrx/README.md

 ### P2P network

 When the `dispatcher` initializes, a `init` message is broadcasted, letting all the online peers know a new peer has become online needing all the `shards` from its peers to properly function.
 Each online `rpc` will dispatch the init message by broadcasting the `share` message including its own `shard`, carrying all the info about the messages it can consume.
-A `shard` is simply a array of strings listing the messages the rpc can dispatch itself.
+A `shard` is simply an array of strings listing all the messages the rpc can dispatch itself.

 ```mermaid
 sequenceDiagram